saurabhdaware/blog.saurabhdaware.in/content/interview-experience-at-razorpay/index.md

 This introduction is very accurate representation of 18-year-old Saurabh.

-P.S.
-Unpopular opinion but now I hate the terms MEAN and MERN.

 ### Late 2018 - Early 2019, Building Projects

 I was building a lot of useless things but they taught me a lot about web and JavaScript in general.
 Building a boring game (never even released it) helped me learn JavaScript the most.
 I was very popular on GitHub during this time (no lol).
 Had 8 stars on all my projects combined and no one really used my projects.
 Just some of my college friends and my mom.